-SUBJECT CODE: 17PMSWE01 THEORY MARKS 100 SEMESTER: III CREDITS: 2 TOTAL HOURS: 30
+SUBJECT CODE :19PMSW304 THEORY MARKS 100 SEMESTER: I CREDITS: 2 TOTAL HOURS: 30

-- 1. To provide the student of social work a sociological perspective on Indian society, its structure and dynamics. - 2.
-To sensitize the students of social work to the pressing social issues present in the Indian Society. - 3.
-To enhance an analytical understanding among the students about the Indian society to aid in better professional practice. - 4.
-To understand the perspectives of persons with different cultural, ethnic and social background. - 5.
-To enable students define and compare basic theoretical orientations, how these reflect historical and cultural context, and how they can be applied to social reality.
+1. To provide the student of social work a sociological perspective on Indian society, its structure and dynamics.

+2. To sensitize the students of social work to the pressing social issues present in the Indian Society.

+3. To enhance an analytical understanding among the students about the Indian society to aid in better professional practice.

+4. To understand the perspectives of persons with different cultural, ethnic and social background.

+5. To enable students define and compare basic theoretical orientations, how these reflect historical and cultural context, and how they can be applied to social reality.

+Unit I: Introduction

-Sociology: Definition, Nature and Importance.
-Fundamental concepts: Society, Community, Association, Institution, Organization, social structure and Social System.
+Sociology: Definition, Nature, and Importance.
+Fundamental concepts: Society, Social Group, Community, Association, Institution, Organization, Social Disorganization, Social Structure, and Social System.
 Relationship of sociology with social work.
-Social Process (co-operation, competition, conflicts, accommodation, assimilation and acculturation).
+Social Process - Co-operation, Competition, Conflicts, Accommodation, Assimilation and Acculturation.